fineanmol/Annoying-submit-button/README.md

 ## :people_hugging: Show your support

-Give a ⭐️ if you have liked this project and want to support it !
+Give a ⭐️ if you like this project and want to support it!

 ---